 Instead of using an archaic blacklist approach, PC Matic uses a proprietary whitelisting technology for real-time protection against ransomware, advanced persistent threats (APTs), polymorphic viruses and zero-day attacks.

-With whitelisting, there is no victim.
+With application whitelisting, there is no victim.
 Only tested, safe programs and files can run.

 Cyber threats have taken the world by storm, and the epidemic isn’t slowing down anytime soon.
 Cyber criminals are advancing their attack methods daily and create new versions of malware every minute.
 Keeping track of every new version of malware is impossible.
 Yet, that is what a majority of security solutions attempt to do through the use of a blacklist.
 This is no longer a valid option when it comes to keeping devices secure.